Layr-Labs/eigenlayer-contracts/docs/multichain/destination/CertificateVerifier.md

  * @param operatorSet the operatorSet that the certificate is for
  * @param cert the certificate
  * @param totalStakeNominalThresholds the nominal amount of stake that
  *        the signed stake of the certificate should meet.
 Each index corresponds to
  *        a stake type in the `totalWeights` array in the `BN254OperatorSetInfo`
  * @return Whether or not certificate is valid and meets nominal thresholds
  * @dev The `referenceTimestamp` in the `BN254Certificate` is used to determine the operator table to use for the verification
+ * @dev It is up to the AVS to handle race conditions for certificates against stale or new operator tables
+ * @dev Reverts if the certificate's `referenceTimestamp` is too stale with respect to the `maxStalenessPeriod` of the operatorSet
+ * @dev This function is *non-view* because it caches non-signing operator info upon a successful certificate verification.
+See `getNonsignerOperatorInfo` for more details
  */
 function verifyCertificateNominal(
     OperatorSet memory operatorSet,